 To learn more about the role gold may play in the global monetary system check out this article: If/When the US Dollar Collapses, What Will Gold be Priced in?

 Editors Note: This article was first published 26 September 2017.
-Updates 15 January 2018 to include the sections: What Impact Did the Federal Reserve Balance Sheet Reduction Have in 2018?; What Effect Will the Fed Balance Sheet Reduction Have in 2019?; and, But Now It’s Not Just the US Federal Reserve Reducing its Balance Sheet.
+Updates 15 January 2019 to include the sections: What Impact Did the Federal Reserve Balance Sheet Reduction Have in 2018?; What Effect Will the Fed Balance Sheet Reduction Have in 2019?; and, But Now It’s Not Just the US Federal Reserve Reducing its Balance Sheet.
 Updated again 2 April 2019 with change in timing of reductions.